xxxiasu/RLUR/readme.md

 -(B) Directly from GitHub:<br>
 -With this method you do not need to download the files as in step (1)<br>
--Just run the following code in rstudio<br>
+-Just run the following code in RStudio<br>

 ```r
 require(shiny)